Phone/fax: +44 (0)1722 716 167

 B, L, D included

 We have an early start to board the Burchiello, a comfortable modern boat with full facilities, and spend most of the day on board, enjoying the peaceful country scenery and views of the 70 or so Palladian-inspired villas on either side of the canal.
 Our first visit is to the magnificent Villa Pisani, built for the family of Doge Alvise Pisani in 1720, once visited by Napoleon and the setting of the historic meeting between Hitler and Mussolini in 1934, seeing its frescoes (those in the ballroom are by G.B.
 Tiepolo), and the park, with its pools, orangeries, stables and ice-house.
-After passing through a series of locks and swing-bridges we visit the delightfully decorated Villa Widmann, commissioned in the early 18th century by the Serimann family, Venetian nobles of Persian origin, then pause for a fish lunch in a restaurant overlooking the water.
+After passing through a series of locks and swing-bridges we visit the delightfully decorated Villa Widmann, commissioned in the early 18C by the Serimann family, Venetian nobles of Persian origin, then pause for a fish lunch in a restaurant overlooking the water.
 We continue our cruise to the splendid Villa Foscari, also known as La Malcontenta, designed by Andrea Palladio and now restored and still partly occupied by members of the Foscari family.
-Finally, we enter the lagoon and can soon discern the spires and domes of Venice, where we disembark by Piazza San Marco and cross the Grand Canal to our very comfortable historic hotel (a converted palazzo furnished with antiques).
-At dinner we sample such local winter dishes as grilled radicchio di Treviso and pheasant with polenta.
+Finally, we enter the lagoon and can soon discern the spires and domes of Venice, where we disembark by Piazza San Marco and take a water taxi to our elegant 4 star historic hotel (a converted 17C palazzo, furnished with antiques, and a member of the Small Luxury Hotels of the World).
+At dinner we sample such local seasonal dishes as grilled radicchio di Treviso and pheasant with polenta.

 DAY 4